Solving your vagina’s deepest mysteries just got easier.

 These conditions can include placenta previa (a low-lying placenta, which can cause bleeding), and a shortened cervix.
 In cases of threatened preterm labor and shortened cervix, having sex can increase your chances of premature delivery.
 But as long as you pay attention to what your body is telling you, it’s okay to get down and dirty.

 2. Is it normal to have asymmetrical labia?

 “Yes, having asymmetrical labia is common, and of no medical concern,” says Shelley-Jones.

-There are many variations on what is considered normal, just as there are for any other part of your body.
+Just as for any other part of your body, there are many variations as to what’s considered normal.
 Asymmetrical labia majora (the larger, outer lips of your vulva) are extremely common.
-In most women, one labia majora is typically lower than the other.
+In most women, one is typically lower than the other.

 The labia minora (the smaller, inner lips of your vulva) can also be quite varied, as their shape can be altered by childbirth.
-In some women the labia minora is smaller than the majora, while in others the labia minora can protrude beyond the majora and be clearly visible.
-These are both completely normal and are not cause for concern.
-Yes, you can have vaginal cosmetic surgery to rectify this, but gynecologists do not recommend it as it commonly leads to infection and loss of sensation.
+In some women, the labia minora are smaller than the majora, while in others the labia minora protrude beyond the majora and are clearly visible.
+These are both completely normal, and are not cause for concern.
+Yes, you can have vaginal cosmetic surgery to rectify this, but gynecologists do not recommend it, as it commonly leads to infection and loss of sensation.

 3. Why do I have a funny smell down there?

 “Smell can be insignificant and natural,” says Shelley-Jones.

 “Sometimes there is an excess of bacteria, which leads to an increase in the smell.
 There are also other physical causes.
 Unusual diseases such as a large cervical polyp can contribute.
 Lost tampons are also a common cause of a change in smell.
 Your doctor can, and should, review this.”